Ri0n/QtNote/README.md

 * Create notes from selection by hotkey (X11 only)
 * Crossplatform (tested on linux and windows with gcc and Visual C)
 * Other: configurable amount of notes in menu. configurable storage path, print note, save note dialog geometry

+Development:
+You can try to start qmake in development mode.

+  qmake CONFIG+=devel

+this mode forces plugins loader to use application directory to load plugins.